 Some people come dressed in their Sunday best.
 Others dress more casually.
 Either way, we believe that God cares more about the state of our hearts than the state of our attire and encourage you to dress the way that feels most appropriate to you.

-Is there a coffee hour or fellowship time after church?
+Is there a coffee hour time after church?

 Between worship services, Fellowship Hall (outside the left doors in the sanctuary as you look at the front) is open for a time of fellowship and refreshment.
 Please visit our welcome center (in Fellowship Hall), and join us for a snacks, coffee or lemonade, and conversation!

 First Congregational Church of Crystal Lake, strives to make our church accessible to all, while increasing the awareness of our congregation to those with special needs.
 Persons with special needs deserve our respect and dignity: